arvprincipe/typescript-express-rest-api/README.md

 ## 👋 Say Hello

 Instagram: [@arvprincipe](https://www.instagram.com/arvprincipe/) - My favorite place to post & share stories<br>
-Twitter: [@arvprincipe](https://www.facebook.com/arvprincipe) - Catch all my posts & where I announce things<br>
+Facebook: [@arvprincipe](https://www.facebook.com/arvprincipe) - Catch all my posts & where I announce things<br>
 Linkedin: [@arvprincipe](https://www.linkedin.com/in/arvprincipe/) - My profile to contact<br>
 ## Download & Share

 Absolutely!!
-You are welcome to dowload ans share my code. .
+You are welcome to dowload and share my code. .
 If you've gotten any value from my content and would like to help me reach more people, please do share!

 ## Contribution